CorinaMurg/book-delivery/README.md

 8. **Deployment**: The application is deployed via Netlify at https://twain-and-company.netlify.app/

 9. **Accessibility Features**: I designed the application to be fully accessible.
 Please note, accessibility features for the cart modal are under development and will be available soon.
+❌ Access modal via keyoard

-Lighthouse report
+Lighthouse report on a11y
-Color contrast
+✔️ Color contrast
-Button Focus
+✔️ Button Focus
-Focus outline
+✔️ Focus outline
-Error:  <li> elements are not contain within a <ul> element (see AvailableBooks, Books components)
+❌ Error:  <li> elements are not contain within a <ul> element (see AvailableBooks, Books components)

+axeDevTools report:
+❌ Missing landmark elements